fergusonscripps/ModelAngelo_HMM_Merger/HIV_Example/README.md

 In our paper ()
 ModelAngelo provided a fragmented model for the output of pAbC-2
-To see this model please open pAbC-2/output/output.cif in chimeraX
+To see this model open pAbC-2/output/output.cif in chimeraX
-To run MA yourself you will need to unzip large sequence files included here
-and download the pAb map found at [EMD-23232](https://www.emdataresource.org/EMD-23232)
+To run MA unzip large sequence files included in **sequencedatabase** and download the pAb map found at [EMD-23232](https://www.emdataresource.org/EMD-23232)

 For pAbC-2 you need to merge the following chains together: